 |---|

-| Tuition in Bavaria | Most public universities in Munich do not charge tuition fees, but there are important exceptions such as TUM for many non-EEA students. |
+| Tuition in Bavaria | Many public universities in Munich do not charge regular tuition fees for standard degree programs, but there are important exceptions.
+TUM now charges tuition fees to many newly enrolled non-EU/EEA students in Bachelor’s and Master’s programs. |

 | Accommodation | Munich is one of Germany’s more expensive student cities.
 Student housing is limited, and official dormitory waiting times can be long, so students should apply for housing as early as possible. |

-| Student Housing Cost | Studierendenwerk accommodation averages around €400.60 per month, though private rentals are often higher. |
+| Student Housing Cost | Studierendenwerk accommodation averages around €400.60 per month for single accommodation, though private rentals are often higher. |

-| Proof of Funds for Visa | Students who need a German study visa may need to prove financing, commonly through a blocked account of at least €11,904 in 2026, unless another accepted funding method applies. |
+| Proof of Funds for Visa | Students who need a German study visa usually need to prove sufficient financing.
+In many cases, the required amount is €11,904 for one year, commonly through a blocked account unless another accepted funding method applies. |

 | Language Requirements | Many Munich programs are taught in German, especially at undergraduate level.
-However, LMU and TUM also offer English-taught options, mainly at Master’s level, while HMTM is primarily German-taught and often requires both language ability and artistic aptitude. |
+LMU offers selected English-taught Master’s, double-degree, and doctoral options, while HMTM is primarily German-taught and often requires both language ability and artistic aptitude. |

 Tuition-Free Universities in Munich for International Students